Call For A Consultation

 • Consider using pre-mixed potting soil to reduce the amount of vermiculite and dust, and to increase the amount of moisture

-• Be careful to avoid bringing vermiculite dust inside on your clothing
+• Be careful to avoid bringing vermiculite dust inside your clothing

 • Try alternatives to vermiculite such as perlite, peat moss, or bark